AUPE’s Constitution sets out the duties of the Occupational Heath & Safety Committee as follows:

 The Occupational Health & Safety Committee shall:

-With the support of AUPE's Education Department, the OHS Committee is proud to offer all AUPE members two valuable new resources.
+With the support of AUPE's Education Department, the OHS Committee is proud to offer all AUPE members three valuable new resources.

-This workbook helps members elected to the role of Local OHS Liaison understand and fulfill their duties.
+This package helps members elected to the role of Local OHS Liaison understand and fulfill their duties.

 It also makes suggestions how to go beyond basics.
 Any worker can use these resources to: